Todd-D-Vance/Rat-Race/README.md

 ## Ideas for Future Development

  * Adrenaline: start with high reserve, low usage.
 If mouse is near cat, can use it to go faster, but reserves are depleted and mouse slows down.
-Need a ``run key'' (or maybe double-tap direction key) to signal ``use the adrenaline now''
+Need a "run key" (or maybe double-tap direction key) to signal "use the adrenaline now"

  * Eating cats makes mouse full when growth hormone runs out and he walks slower for a time